Vaidh10/OpenACC-Practicecodes/README.md

 ## OpenACC Compilation and Execution Guide

-This guide will show you how to compile and execute OpenACC code individually for different compilers, without using CMake.
+This section will show you how to compile and execute OpenACC code individually for different compilers, without using CMake.

 ###### Prerequisites